PythonOptimizers/cysparse/README.md

    my own source format...).

 2. Cython memoryviews don't seem to be faster in our case.
 This should be assessed in the optimization phase.
 For the moment, I'll continue to code with NumPy's C-API.
-This is **not** the way Cython is intended by my tests indicate that this produces the fastest code.
+This is **not** the way Cython is intended but my tests indicate that this produces the fastest code.
 To be continued.

    Sorry for the fuzz.